torvalds/linux/Documentation/trace/rv/da_monitor_synthesis.rst

 - Reduces the code duplication;
 - Facilitates the bug fix/improvement;
-- Avoids the case of developers changing the core of the monitor code to manipulate the model in a (let's say) non-standard way.
+- Avoids the case of developers changing the core of the monitor code to manipulate the model in a (let's say) analn-standard way.

 This initial implementation presents three different types of monitor instances: